scipy-conference/scipy_proceedings/papers/anthony_breitzman1/strassen.rst

 There is no such advantage for matrices with floating point entries however as [Harv18]_ points out, there are numerous applications for large matrices with integer entries, including high precision evaluation of so-called holonomic functions (e.g. exp, log, sin, Bessel functions, and hypergeometric functions) as well as areas of Algebraic Geometry to name just two.
+Integer matrices are also frequently used as adjacency matrices in graph theory applications and are also used extensively in combinatorics.

+To give the reader some early perspective, we will see later in the paper that some of the matrix multiplies that we do with the suggested algorithm take approximately two minutes using the new algorithm, but take 44 minutes  using Numpy.matmul.

 It is suggested in [PEP465]_ that Numpy may be the single most-imported non-stdlib module in the entire Pythonverse.
 Therefore, an algorithm that speeds Numpy for large integer matrices may be of interest to a large audience.

 Motivating Exploration with Baseline Timings